go.to/

 ABBA in "La noche de Lina Morgan"

 ABBA taped in Sweden two performances in the studio in Stockholm for the show "La noche de Lina Morgan".
 The songs were: Waterloo and their latest single hit Fernando.
 These videos featured ABBA in their blue clothes from the period.
+The show featuring ABBA was broadcasted in Spain on June 5th, 1976.

 1979